alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-08-23-rule-on-kidney-transplants.md

 ---
-layout: post
-published: true
-publisher: alsalafiyyah@icloud.com
-title: "Ruling on Kidney Transplants"
+date: 2024-08-23
 hijri: Safar 19, 1446 AH
-date: 2024-08-23
-source: "Fatawa Islamiyah 8/232"
 lang: en
-locale: en
-category: [fatwas,treatments]
-note: false
-summary: "If the doctors that specialize in that field decided that she would not be harmed by the removal of her kidney, there is nothing wrong with that."
+layout: post
+mass_edited: true
 muftis:
   shaykh:
   - name: Shaykh Ibn Baz
     url: /biography/binbaz/
+published: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Islamiyah 8/232
+summary: If the doctors that specialize in that field decided that she would not be harmed by the removal of her kidney, there is nothing wrong with that.
+title: Ruling on Kidney Transplants
 ---

 ### Question: